Ismael-K/VHDL/README.md

 <img width="462" alt="instructionformat" src="https://user-images.githubusercontent.com/17348315/40864991-28c68446-65c4-11e8-91ca-60188088cc87.PNG">

  Schem.sch contains the top-level schematic file for this design.
 The testbench for this schematic file is included in the project design.
+This design can be optimized by using a pipelined datapath to improve throughput and execute multiple instructions per cycle.

  Device utilization summary:
 ---------------------------